Thu, Dec 2, 2021

 Raymond Jungles is the founding principal of Raymond Jungles Inc., an award-winning landscape architecture firm based in Miami.
 An honors graduate of the department of landscape architecture at the University of Florida, Jungles is a Fellow of the American Society of Landscape Architects.
 Beyond his practice, Raymond is acknowledged as an authority on the work of the legendary Brazilian landscape architect Roberto Burle Marx and curated a living exhibition of Burle Marx's work at the New York Botanical Garden in 2019.
 He has lectured widely on his firm’s body of work at Cornell, Harvard Graduate School of Design, the New York Botanical Garden, the Museum of Modern Art, and the ASLA Conference on Landscape Architecture.

-REGISTRATION - A recording of this webinar will be sent to all registrants a few days after the event.
+A recording of this webinar will be sent to all registrants a few days after the event.
 We encourage you to register, even if you cannot attend the live webinar.
-Please note that registration will end 24 hours prior to this webinar.